AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 You can compare an unlimited number of segments in the Fallout visualization.

-1. Select the segments that you want to compare from the [!UICONTROL Filter] panel on the left.
+1. Select the segments that you want to compare from the [!UICONTROL Segment] panel on the left.
 In the example, three segments are selected: *Flight Details: Page Version A*, *Flight Details: Page Version B*, and *Flight Details: Page Version C*.
-1. You drag the three segments onto the Filter drop zone at the top of the visualization.
+1. You drag the three segments onto the Segment drop zone at the top of the visualization.

 1. Optional: You can keep *All Visits* as the default container or delete the container.